metosin/kekkonen/README.md

 We are building complex UIs and need great remote api libraries to support that.
 APIs should be easy to create, compose and consume.
 They should be interaction- & domain-driven, not spec-driven (like the REST).
 Security should be inbuilt.
-One should be able to validate business rules both on the client and on the server without duplicating the code and logic.
+Clients should be able to browze the apis, validate inputs and business rules both on the server & on the client.
 Data should flow both ways.
 State and dependencies should be managed elegantly.
 The library should be named after a Finnish president.

 # Idea